mozilla/data-docs/src/cookbooks/bigquery.md

 - [Writing BigQuery Queries](./bigquery/querying.md)
 - [Optimizing BigQuery Queries](./bigquery/optimization.md)

 There is a [cost associated with using BigQuery](https://cloud.google.com/bigquery/pricing) based on operations.
 The on-demand pricing for queries is based on how much data a query scans.
-Please see the optimization documentation above for information on how to minimize costs.
+Please see the optimization documentation above for information on how to understand and minimize costs.